 The Valley Weekly is five sections, read end-to-end in about four minutes.
 We have edited it down so you don't have to.

 So I made it.
-Each Tuesday, we pull together what's actually worth knowing in the Valley this week: the events we'd go to ourselves, the restaurants we'd send a friend to, the houses on the market that have a story.
-Some weeks the letter will be 800 words.
-Some weeks it will be 1,200.
+Every Tuesday, we pull together what is worth knowing in the Valley this week: the events we would go to ourselves, the restaurants we would send a friend to, the houses on the market that have a story.
+Some weeks the letter is 800 words.
+Some weeks it is 1,200.
 Always a handful of sections.
 Always Tuesday.